xythobuz/xythobuz.github.io/input/projects/laser-engraver.md

 The first solution I found out about is [LaserGRBL](https://lasergrbl.com/).
 It is a Windows-only program, but at least it is open-source / free software.
 As the name implies however, it is intended for use with the [GRBL firmware](https://github.com/gnea/grbl).
-This firmware only runs on Atmega328p MCUs, so I can not use it.

 The G-Code flavor of GRBL is considerably different compared to Marlin, but I was able to get it to work mostly.